CliMA/ClimateMachine.jl/docs/src/HowToGuides/Coupler/how_to_configure_a_coupled_system.md

 The ClimateMachine.jl Coupler consists of three main pieces

-1. A time-stepper [CplSolver.j](src/Numerics/ODESolvers/CplSolver.jl).
+1. A time-stepper, [CplSolver.j](/src/Numerics/ODESolvers/CplSolver.jl).
 This is a custom time-stepper that is designed to step forward a list of component models, for example Atmosphere, Ocean and Land components, following some specified sequence.